Dungeon Crawler Carl: Television adaptation

 In August 2024, it was announced that Universal International Studios, in collaboration with Seth MacFarlane's Fuzzy Door Productions, acquired the rights to adapt Dungeon Crawler Carl into a television series.
-Christopher Yost is set to write the series adaptation.
+Dinniman said that multiple studios were interested in the rights to the series, and once they had selected Universal, the studio recommended Fuzzy Door for production, as most of their staff were fans of the book.
 Dinniman expressed excitement about the adaptation, while Erica Huggins, President of Fuzzy Door, described the project as aligning with the company's vision for genre-bending storytelling.
+Christopher Yost wrote the series adaptation.
+By February 2026, Dinniman said that Yost had completed a few episodes, a streaming service had acquired the broadcast rights, and they were nearing the point where they would need to establish whether it would be live-action or animated, and set up contracts for production.